Louis Kahn

 Louis Isadore Kahn (born Itze-Leib Schmuilowsky; – March 17, 1974) was an Estonian-born American architect based in Philadelphia.
 After working in various capacities for several firms in Philadelphia, he founded his own atelier in 1935.
 While continuing his private practice, he served as a design critic and professor of architecture at Yale School of Architecture from 1947 to 1957.
 From 1957 until his death, he was a professor of architecture at the School of Design at the University of Pennsylvania.

 Kahn created a style that was monumental and monolithic; his heavy buildings for the most part do not hide their weight, their materials, or the way they are assembled.
 He was awarded the AIA Gold Medal and the RIBA Gold Medal.
-At the time of his death he was considered by some as "America's foremost living architect."
+At the time of his death, he was considered by some as "America's foremost living architect."

 Biography

 Early life

-Louis Kahn, whose original name was Itze-Leib (Leiser-Itze) Schmuilowsky (Schmalowski), was born into a poor Jewish family, at that time in the Russian Empire, but now in Estonia.
+Louis Kahn, whose original name was Itze-Leib (Leiser-Itze) Schmuilowsky (Schmalowski), was born into a poor Jewish family in the Russian Empire (present-day Estonia).
 His exact birthplace is disputed, but it is widely regarded to be Kuressaare, Saaremaa, although some sources mention Pärnu.

-He spent his early childhood in Kuressaare on the island of Saaremaa, then part of the Russian Empire's Livonian Governorate.
+He spent his early childhood in Kuressaare on the Baltic Sea island of Saaremaa, then part of the Governorate of Livonia of the Russian Empire.
 At the age of three, he saw coals in the stove and was captivated by the light of the coal.
 He put the coal in his apron, which caught on fire and burned his face.
 He carried these scars for the rest of his life.

 In 1906, his family emigrated to the United States, as they feared that his father would be recalled into the military during the Russo-Japanese War.
 His birth year may have been inaccurately recorded in the process of immigration.
 According to his son's 2003 documentary film, the family could not afford pencils.
 They made their own charcoal sticks from burnt twigs so that Louis could earn a little money from drawings.
 Later he earned money by playing piano to accompany silent movies in theaters.
-He became a naturalized citizen of the U.S. on May 15, 1914.
+He became a naturalized citizen of the United States on May 15, 1914.
 His father changed their name to Kahn in 1915.